Engineering blog

 They show how the building components should be connected, specify all of the materials, finishes, fixtures, equipment, and appliances to be installed, and coordinate these drawings with the structural engineer and any other consultant’s drawings.

-This is a critical step in the process of successfully and accurately executing the design that one has invested in.
+This is a critical step in successfully and accurately executing the design that has been invested in.

 Typically, a full-fledged set of architectural construction documents should include: